-Few Latin American countries incorporate plantains in their typical cuisine like Ecuador does, and if you visit our coastal region you will notice that there is no dishes without at least one of these three ingredients.
+Few Latin American countries feature plantains in their traditional cuisine as Ecuador does, and if you come to our coastal region you will notice that there is hardly a dish that does not contain at least one of the three aforementioned ingredients.

 Encebollado (Fish soup)

-It consists of a fish broth (albacore fish) with yucca, onion, pepper, lemon, tomato and herbs.
-It is accompanied with bread, chifle (plantain chips) or canguil (popcorn), and a good orange juice cannot be missed as a drink.
+It is made of fish broth (albacore) with yucca, onion, bell pepper, lemon, tomato and herbs.
+It is served with bread, chifle (plantain chips) or canguil (popcorn), and a good orange juice as a drink.

 The ecuadorian ceviche differs a lot from the peruvian one because it is a soupy dish.
 You can find ceviches with different seafood: fish, shrimp, shell, octopus or mixed (fish and shrimp).